yhao21/ECON498_midterm/documentations/docs_scrapping_module.md

 ```

 #### repeats
-This function compute total repetitions, given the `time_interval`.
-There are 4
+This function computes total repetitions, given the `time_interval`.
+There are four
 '15 minutes' within an hour.
 Hence, there will be 48 * 4 = 192 repetitions if you
 set `time_interval` = 192